 - 4.2: What specialist support services are available from within the school?

-As well as a wealth of experience across staff members in working with learners with SEMH, ASD, ADHD, ADD and other SEN and AEN we also have TAs trained in ELSA, a Counsellor, access to the Emotional Health Academy (EHA) and a Family Support Worker (FSW).
-Any concerns please speak with the Lead Teacher, Pastoral Manager or Inclusion Manager
+As well as a wealth of experience across staff members in working with learners with SEMH, ASD, ADHD, ADD and other SEND, we also have staff trained in Emotion Coaching and Therapeutic Thinking, a Counsellor, access to the Emotional Health Academy (EHA) and a Family Support Worker (FSW).
+Any concerns please speak with the Lead Teacher, Pastoral Support or Inclusion Manager